-(Conditional) If you chose Microsoft Exchange, provide your username in the Username field and your Outlook Web Access (OWA) URL in the OWA Url field.
+(Conditional) If you chose Microsoft Exchange as the server type, provide your username in the Username field and your Outlook Web Access (OWA) URL in the OWA URL field.
+The URL and the usernames should use the Outlook format.
+If the mailbox path is different from the username, the OWA path should also include mailbox path, for example http://server name/exchange/mail box path.

-When you have finished, continue with Receiving Mail Options.
+When you have finished, continue with Receiving Mail Options (page 15).